V/Line H type carriage: Cain/Crabb order, 1983

 The contract was awarded to Clyde Engineering, and the initial plan was to convert 33 Harris cars to 11 semi-permanently coupled sets of BCH-BH-BTH.
 Originally there were concepts to pair each of the carriage sets with a permanently coupled locomotive at the West (non-conductor) end, and to fit the East-end BCH carriages with a small driving stand for controlling the P class locomotives; but this fell through on grounds of safety and inability to stop the locomotive powering instantly in case of a collision, which would have caused the carriage set to telescope.

+The initial 43 carriages were sourced from assorted of Harris carriages.
+The short BCH conductor carriages were all built using 2nd series Harris motor cars (numbered 700 and above), while the BH, BTH and MTH cars were all taken from any era of T or BT trailer car.
+The six long trailers were used to create their own three-car sets.
+In no instance did all three cars of a particular set enter service on the same day, so that data can probably be interpreted as "date cleared for use in service," rather than "first use on a train."